philiplinden/yahs/docs/devlog.md

 patterns from the Bevy Quickstart Template for the asset tracking and a few small things.

+I'm having trouble integrating simple things like loading in values from the config files.
+I can't tell what's getting in my way.
+Time to move things out of configs and into hard-coded statics.

 ### Changelog - 2024-11-08

 - Added splash screen to the application.